 - Include the pre-written sub-VIs provided to interface with the circuit on the NI-ELVIS board.

-- Insert these sub-VIs into the bank panel by right-clicking on the back panel and clicking on Select A VI from the context menu that pops up.
-Open the Heating Control, Cooling Control, and Temperature Reading VIs located in the EG MENU shortcut on the Lab PC desktop.
+- Insert the sub-VIs into the back panel by right-clicking on the back panel and clicking on Select A VI from the context menu that pops up.
+Open the Heating Control, Cooling Control, and Temperature Reading VIs located in the EG MENU shortcut on the Lab PC desktop

 - Change the thermometer node to an indicator and connect the Result terminal on the Temperature Reading sub-VI to the thermometer.
 Since the Temperature Reading sub-VI replaces the thermometer, the thermometer will be used to monitor the temperature being read.

 - Define a device constant for each of the pre-written sub-VIs.
-The device constant will determine what device(s) the sub-VIs read from and write to.
+The device constant will determine the device(s) the sub-VIs read from and write to.

-- Ask the TA to check over your modifications.
+- Ask the TA to check over the modifications.
 If correct, the TA will supply an NI-ELVIS board with a pre-built circuit.

-- Connect the heat cube to the circuit on the NI-ELVIS board.
+- Connect the heat cube and its circuit to the NI-ELVIS board.

-- Insert the positive and negative wires from the fan into the respective positive and negative columns on the left-hand side of the breadboard.
-These columns should also have wires leading to Variable Power Supplies SUPPLY+ (row 48) and Variable Power Supplies GROUND (row 49) at the lower-left-hand corner of the NI-ELVIS board.
+- Insert the positive and negative wires from the fan into Variable Power Supplies SUPPLY+ (row 48) and Variable Power Supplies GROUND (row 49) at the lower-left-hand corner of the NI-ELVIS board

-- Connect the positive wire from the heating pad to the positive column on the right-hand side of the breadboard.
-This column should have a wire leading to DC +5V (row 54) on the lower-right-hand corner of the NI-ELVIS board.
+- Connect the positive wire from the heating pad to DC +5V (row 54) on the lower-right-hand corner of the NI-ELVIS board